johnny49r/jStepper/README.md

 Arduino high performance stepper library for ATMega boards.

-The library is targeted for the Arduino ATMega family but can be adapted to many other embedded systems.
+The library is targeted for the Arduino ATMega board family and can be adapted to many other embedded systems.
+There are certainly simpler ways to control stepper motors such as the Arduino 'stepper' library or the popular AccelStepper library.
+This library was written for a CNC control application that required high performance and unique features that weren't available in other open-source projects.

 ### FEATURES